Why Your Neck And Shoulders Feel So Tight All The Time

 • to collapsing on the couch overstimulated

-The problem isn’t that your body tightens up.
+The problem is not that your body tightens up.

 The problem is that it never gets a proper chance to unclench.